Last updated on February 5, 2026

 Lucky Clover | Illustration by John Stanko

-This mechanic gives some fun and exciting gameplay, good flavor, and access to extra spells.
-It’s been one of my favorite mechanics since I’ve been in Magic.
-Let’s talk everything adventure.
+This mechanic gives fun and exciting gameplay, good flavor, and access to extra spells.
+Itโs been one of my favorite mechanics since Iโve started in Magic.
+Letโs talk everything adventure.

-When you first take a look at a card with the adventure mechanic, you can immediately tell that it’s different.
+Adventure is an instant or sorcery you can cast before you get to the main card.
+When you first take a look at a card with the adventure mechanic, you can immediately tell that itโs different.

 Wait, it has two spells on it?
 Is this a split card?
-A double-faced?
+Is it double-faced?
 Nope!
 These, my friend, are adventures.
-You undoubtedly have questions, but it’s easier than you think.
+You undoubtedly have questions, but itโs easier than you think.

-You can cast either spell on the card for its indicated mana value.
+You can cast either spell on the card for its indicated mana cost.
 You have to choose one of the spells, though.
-You can’t cast both at the same time.
-The cost of the main spell (which is always a permanent) is indicated as it is on most cards.
-And the cost of the adventure spell (which is always an instant or sorcery) is indicated on the inset spell.
+You canโt cast both at the same time.
+The cost of the main spell (which is almost always a permanent) is indicated as it is on most cards in the upper right corner.
+There are a few adventures on lands, and you can play them as lands under normal timing restrictions.
+The cost of the adventure spell is indicated on the inset spell.

 Take Brazen Borrower as an example.
 The Borrower is the creature spell, and Petty Theft is the adventure spell.
 If you cast the creature, the spell is cast and resolved as normal.
 But if you cast the adventure spell, it resolves differently.